proteomicsyates/DTASelect2PepXML/README.md

  ```
  spectrast -cNcons -cAC raw.splib
  ```
- _Option ```-cAC``` indicates to create a consensus library, meaning that a single consensus spectrum will be created for each peptide sequence from all spectra matching to that peptide.
+_This will create another set of files for a library named as cons.splib.
- This will create another set of files for a library named as cons.splib._
+Option ```-cAC``` indicates to create a consensus library, meaning that a single consensus spectrum will be created for each peptide sequence from all spectra matching to that peptide._

  **3.C Apply a quality control filter to the consensus splib library:**
 ```
 spectrast -cNconsQ -cAQ cons.splib
 ```
-_Option ```-cAQ``` indicates to perform the quality control filters which will discard some of the spectra in the library.
+_This will create another set of files for a library named as consQ.splib._
-This will create another set of files for a library named as consQ.splib._
+Option ```-cAQ``` indicates to perform the quality control filters which will discard some of the spectra in the library._

 **3.D Appending DECOY spectra to the library by:**
 ```